1990 DFB-Pokal final

 The 1990 DFB-Pokal Final decided the winner of the 1989–90 DFB-Pokal, the 47th season of Germany's premier knockout football cup competition.
 It was played on 19 May 1990 at the Olympiastadion in West Berlin.
-1. FC Kaiserslautern won the match 3–2 against Werder Bremen to claim their first cup title.
+1. FC Kaiserslautern won the match 3–2 against Werder Bremen to claim their first cup title, qualifying for the 1990–91 European Cup Winners' Cup and the 1990 DFB-Supercup.

 Route to the final

 The DFB-Pokal began with 64 teams in a single-elimination knockout cup competition.
 There were a total of five rounds leading up to the final.
 Teams were drawn against each other, and the winner after 90 minutes would advance.
 If still tied, 30 minutes of extra time was played.
 If the score was still level, a replay would take place at the original away team's stadium.
 If still level after 90 minutes, 30 minutes of extra time was played.
 If the score was still level, a drawing of lots would decide who would advance to the next round.

 Note: In all results below, the score of the finalist is given first (H: home; A: away).